 - Visa fee of IDR 500.000.
 You might pay with a credit card/debit card/cash.

 - Proof of travel insurance with minimum coverage of USD 20,000.

 - Proof of negative result of RT-PCR COVID-19 test taken maximum 2 x 24 hours before departure.

 - PeduliLindungi Apps installed on mobile phones (can be downloaded at Google Play/Apple Store).

 Check out the latest requirement for entering Indonesia here, and contact the Indonesian Embassy in your country before planning your trip.

-Indonesian is the official language of Indonesia, a language derived from Malay, which is spoken by the entire population, which usually speaks at least two languages - Indonesian and one of the other 700 languages and dialects of the various ethnic groups of origin.
+Indonesian is the official language of Indonesia, a language derived from Malay, which is spoken by the entire population.
+In the country, locals usually speak at least two languages – Indonesian and one of the other 700 languages and dialects of the various ethnic groups.

-It is possible to get along with English, but some useful phrases in Indonesian are:
+It is possible to get by with English, but some useful phrases in Indonesian are:

 Terima kasih – Thank you

 Tolong, saya mau pergi ke… – Please, I would like to go to…